mosip/documentation/docs/operator-onboarding.md

 * The registration client can authenticate an operator in offline mode using the locally stored biometrics templates (face/finger/iris) and password hash.

 ### Temporarily lock the operator
-The registration client temporarily locks the operator’s account in case they provides an invalid password/fingerprint/iris/face for X times continuously to login(X is configurable).
+The registration client temporarily locks the operator’s account in case they provides an invalid password/fingerprint/iris/face for X times continuously to login (X is configurable).
 The temporary account lock lasts for X minutes (X is again configurable).

 ### Logout
 An Operator can logout of the registration client by:
-* Clicking the Logout button,
+* Clicking on the *Logout* button,
 * Closing the registration client,
 * Being in-active on the registration client for configured amount of time after which they are automatically logged out.
 * Upon logout, any unsaved data will be lost.
 * Data will not be automatically saved in the database and will not be retained in memory though transaction details which is used for auditing will be captured and stored (except for PII data).

-**Note**: Registration client provides an alerts to the operator ‘X’ minutes before reaching the auto logout time limit.
+*Note*- Registration client provides an alerts to the operator ‘X’ minutes before reaching the auto logout time limit.
 Registration client displays a countdown timer in the alert.
 The operator can choose to dismiss the alert and continue working.
 This will also reset the timer to zero.